 Data Sharing Policies and Procedures

-The School-Based Health Alliance is committed to sharing census data as a resource to diverse audiences; however, we not share lists of SBHCs or their contact information.
+The School-Based Health Alliance is committed to sharing census data as a resource to diverse audiences; however, we do not share lists of SBHCs or their contact information.

 - We share data with researchers when they submit a formal request for data